EricZinda/Perplexity/backlog.md

         - USER: menu options --> Waiter: steak is an excellent choice!

+        - USER: Free appetizer?
+            I don't know the words: appetizer
+            Waiter: Can I get you anything besides a menu for you?
+            - We should at least know the word
+        - USER: Johnny, what would you like to drink?
+            I don't know the words: Johnny,
+            Waiter: Can I get you anything besides a menu for you?
+            - Also: USER: talk to johnny
+                I don't know the words: talk
+                Waiter: Can I get you anything besides a water for you?

+            - This is not true, we *do* know the words
+            - Also: Need to notice when they are talking to another person
+        - USER: How about another table?
+            I don't know the words: How about, another
+            Waiter: Can I get you anything besides a menu for you?
+            - "How About" should be ignored
+            - "Another should not"
+        - USER: May I have a vegetarian menu?
+            Host: Sorry, I don't know how to give you that.
+            Waiter: What can I get you?
+            - Should tell the specials
+        - USER: Could I get another menu, please?
+            I don't know the words: another
+            Waiter: Can I get you anything besides a water for you?
+        - USER: just get the water.
+            I don't know the way you used: just
+            Waiter: Can I get you anything besides a menu and a water for you?
+        - If you have two waters: USER: I don't want water!
+            Waiter: I have removed a water from the order for you.
+            Waiter: Can I get you anything besides a menu and a water for you?
+            - only removes one!
+        - USER: Do you have any drinks other than water?
+            I don't know the words: other than
+            Waiter: Can I get you anything besides a menu and 3 waters for you?
         -  14 people ->  I don't know the words: people
+        - USER: Get the kid a tomato soup.
+            I don't know the words: kid
+            Waiter: Can I get you anything besides a water and a salmon for you?
         - USER: table
             Host: How many in your party?
             USER: 14